Codex Lost Review (PlayStation 5)

 • Primary spells require no mana to cast.

-• Breakable objects covering the world.
+• Breakable objects cover the world.

 • Find crafting materials and resources in the world.